Longtime Florence County Councilman James Schofield dies

+FLORENCE, S.C. — Described by colleagues and friends as a visionary and praised for his integrity, James Schofield is being hailed for his dedication and selflessness.

-FLORENCE, S.C. — Florence County Councilman James Schofield died Saturday night in hospice care after suffering a stroke.
+The Florence County councilman died Saturday night in hospice care after suffering a stroke.
+He was 71.

 Florence County Council Chairman Williard Dorriety Jr. called Schofield the "epitome of what a public servant should be."